hasindu2008/slow5-pod5-bench/conditions.md

 3. What is the zstd version used in pod5? [zstd/1.5.4](https://github.com/nanoporetech/pod5-file-format/blob/0ba232d6304dd1eebd60d331a6f7c15099dcd04f/conanfile.py#L60)

 Make sure:
+- access same fields in same order
+- match compiler versions and flags
+- compression method should match (svb12+zigzag+zstd)
 - SIMD accelerated version of svb in slow5lib
+- zstd version should match
 - POD5 must use streaming I/O (opposed to memory mapping)
 - POD5 must use default chunk size as in MinKNOW, as it was the reason why ONT could not integrate SLOW5 to their minKNOW
+- GLIBC and other system library versions must match
 - use taskset command to force using N number of CPUs
 - clean_fscache to prevent caching
 - **note** : use jemalloc https://github.com/nanoporetech/pod5-file-format/blob/6b8bbc7bd6e51e878a933cef32fc94a9cb30443a/conanfile.py#L69C28-L69C36